MarcPayz/Detection-Monitoring-Lab/README.md

 Ref 14: Configuring Splunk Universal Fowarder:
 ![Screenshot 2024-03-25 134935](https://github.com/MarcPayz/Detection-Monitoring-Lab/assets/163923336/c3990a3a-7519-445d-9555-131ccb2f0937)
 <br>
 Now I need to configure the telemetry I want Splunk Universal Fowarder to send over to the Splunk server.
 "Index=endpoint" represent what I will be quering on Splunk to get the log I need.
-The "enpoint" in this case will be the windows 10 machine and the windows server 2022 machine because I will be doing the same configurations on there as well. <br> <br> The "WinEventLog://Application, Security, System, and sysmon" basically means I want to foward all the logs from those categories into Splunk.
+The "endpoint" in this case will be the windows 10 machine and the windows server 2022 machine because I will be doing the same configurations on there as well. <br> <br> The "WinEventLog://Application, Security, System, and sysmon" basically means I want to foward all the logs from those categories into Splunk.
 "Disabled = false" just means I don't want to disable those logs and I want those logs to be sent over. <br><br>
 I will be saving this notepad file as "inputs.conf" and save it in Splunk Universal Fowarder directory, specifically under the "local" directory".
 Any time I make changes to this configurations file, I will need to restart the Splunk Universal Service on windows services.

 <br>